DataDog/integrations-core/karpenter/README.md

 _Available for Agent versions >6.0_

-Argo CD logs can be collected from the different Argo CD pods through Kubernetes.
+Karpenter logs can be collected from the different Karpenter pods through Kubernetes.
 Collecting logs is disabled by default in the Datadog Agent.
 To enable it, see [Kubernetes Log Collection][11].

 See the [Autodiscovery Integration Templates][3] for guidance on applying the parameters below.